 Shortbread is the best blank slate for many different flavors, drizzles, dunks, chunks, and more.
 You can find many flavor variations with my shortbread wedge cookies or try today’s variation with pistachios, semi-sweet chocolate, and sea salt.

 Today’s shortbread begins in our mixing bowls with butter.
-We’ll cream it and add some sugar.
-I like a little extra flavor, so I subbed in 1/4 cup of light brown sugar for some of the sugar.
-I know you’ve got that on hand too.
+We’ll cream it and add granulated sugar as well as a little brown sugar for flavor.
 After the butter and sugars are creamed (pictured above), we’ll add vanilla, flour, and salt.

-We’ll dress up the shortbread with melted chocolate, more Diamond of California chopped pistachios ♥ and a sprinkle of sea salt.
+We’ll dress up the shortbread with melted chocolate, more chopped pistachios, and a sprinkle of sea salt.
 So let’s really think about what you’ll get in just one of these shortbread wedges: